 The International Baccalaureate® (IB) provides students with a comprehensive, well-regarded academic qualification, which is accepted by the world’s most prestigious universities.
 The IB is an innovative programme designed to develop key competences, enabling our students to achieve their academic, professional and personal goals within an international framework.Find out more

 We prepare our students for an international future.
-We offer a multilingual curriculum with immersion in both English and official languages and with classes offered in French and German.
+We offer a multilingual curriculum with immersion in both English and official languages and with classes offered in French.
 To complement our school-based language programme, students are invited to participate in international events, exchanges and trips to a variety of overseas destinations.Find out more

 Art and science through STEAM (Science, Technology, Engineering, Art and Math) competencies are key to the integral development of children: they provide enormous cognitive and personal benefits, in addition to enhancing their communication skills.
 Music, robotics, arts and expression play a central role in our educational project, and we offer a range of courses in public speaking.Find out more